Auto Insurance Claim Advice

 Arbitration is a pre-agreed forum to resolve a dispute.

-The arbitration decision is binding upon the insurance companies, even if the decision is believed to be a “bad one” or new evidence comes up, the decision will stand.
+The arbitration decision is binding upon the insurance companies, even if the decision is believed to be a “bad one” or even if new evidence comes up, the decision will still stand.

-Arbitration really is a contract between the parties (between insurance companies and between insurance company and insured) to a pre-agreed mediation.
+Arbitration really is a contract between the parties (between insurance companies and between the insurance company and the insured) to a pre-agreed mediation.

-Arbitration is held by a panel of “independent” claim adjusters.
-Independent in this context means not related to the insurance company they work for.
+Arbitration is conducted by a panel of “independent” claim adjusters.
+Independent, in this context, means being related to neither of the insurance companies involved in the dispute.

 If for example there is a case between All State and Geico, then the arbitrator might be a State Farm adjuster.

-These panels are usually formed of one arbitrator, but sometimes (and in more difficult claims) up to three.
+These panels are usually formed of one arbitrator but sometimes (and in more difficult claims) up to three arbitrators.

 This is one of the reasons you need to understand the arbitration process so you do not end up with an arbitration decision that you do not like.

-Unfortunately, ultimate consumers and insurance companies take no part in the selection of the panel, so you get what you get, good or bad, and since the decision cannot be appealed, it can really affect you adversely.
+Unfortunately, consumers and insurance companies take no part in the selection of the panel.
+So you get what you get, good or bad, and since the decision cannot be appealed, it can really affect you adversely.

-Insurance adjusters are encouraged to settle among them because the arbitration process does cost the insurance company money.
+Insurance adjusters are encouraged to settle among themselves because the arbitration process does cost the insurance company money.

-Often, it cost them a lot less to settle over the telephone, than putting an entire arbitration file together.
+Often, it costs them a lot less to settle over the telephone, than putting an entire arbitration file together.

-However, arbitration cost is significantly less than an actual court case, so arbitration is rather common among carriers.
+However, the arbitration cost is significantly less than an actual court case.
+So, arbitration is rather common among carriers.

 Your Arbitration Case